 Some apparently were put up for sale for season tickets.
 Relatively few were available for before-game purchase--perhaps a few hundred.
 However, Nets ticket reps, in online chats, misleadingly told potential buyers that not only were there no $15 seats available as season tickets, they would not be available for individual sale.

 For the second season, there will be no $15 tickets.
-The base price is $25.
+The base price was $25.
 An arena spokesman, dubiously, blamed "scalping," though a more candid explanation came from the CEO.
 "We did raise our ticket prices in Year Two," Yormark said.
 "We did decide that, after giving everyone a sampling opportunity, we are a business."

 The Community Benefits Agreement